top of page

 Fig Mosaic Virus: Identification, Treatment & Concerns

-Fig trees have been loved throughout history for their exceptional fruits, ease of care, and iconic appearance, however, they can be susceptible to various diseases, including the Fig Mosaic Virus (FMV).
-This virus causes mottled, discolored leaves, deformed growth, and reduced fruit quality and yield.
+Fig trees have been loved throughout history for their tasty fruits, ease of care, and iconic appearance, however, they can be susceptible to various diseases, including the Fig Mosaic Virus (FMV).
+This virus found within almost all fig trees causes mottled, discolored leaves, deformed growth, and reduced fruit quality and yield.

-Fortunately, rejuvenation pruning is a powerful technique to combat FMV and restore your fig tree to health.
+Fortunately, if you suspect your fig tree has severe symptoms, I'll cover a technique called rejuvenation pruning, a powerful way to combat FMV and restore your fig tree to health.

 Diagnosing FMV: